Learning Outcomes

 - the skill, effort, and time involved

-- approved costs budgets (in multi-track cases)
+- approved costs budgets (in multi-track and intermediate-track cases)

 The court will disallow or reduce costs that are unreasonable or disproportionate.